uclchem/uclchem.github.io/website/docs/modelling_objects.md

      Cannot have freefall on during cshock
      setting freefall=0 and continuing
-     At current T(=R1), MXSTEP(=I1) steps
-     taken on this call before reaching TOUT.
-    In the above message, I1 =      10000
-    In the above message, R1 =   0.1931519818467D+12
-     ISTATE -1: Reducing time step

 The code completes fine.
 We do get a couple of warnings though.
 First, we're informed that `freefall` must be set to False for the C-shock model.
 Then we get a few integrator warnings.
 These are not important and can be ignored as long as the element conservation looks ok.
 However, it is an indication that the integrator did struggle with these ODEs under these conditions.